+4.3.1.
 Where applicable, wastewater samples should be collected at the location specified in the NPDES permit (if the source has a permit).
 In some instances the sampling location specified in the permit, or the location chosen by the permittee, may not be adequate for the collection of a representative wastewater sample.
 In such instances, the investigator is not limited by permit specifications and may collect a sample at a more representative location.
 When a conflict exists between the permittee and the regulatory agency regarding the most representative sampling location, both sites should be sampled, and the reason for the conflict should be noted in the field notes and the inspection or study report.
 Recommendations and reasons for a change in sampling locations should be given to the appropriate permitting authority.

-3.3.1 Influent
+4.3.1.1.
+Influent

+4.3.2.
 Influent wastewaters are preferably sampled at locations of highly turbulent flow in order to ensure good mixing; however, in many instances the most desirable location is not accessible.
-Preferable influent wastewater sampling locations include: 1) the upflow siphon following a comminutor (in absence of grit chamber); 2) the upflow distribution box following pumping from main plant wet well; 3) aerated grit chamber; 4) flume throat; 5) pump wet well when the pump is operating; or 6) downstream of preliminary screening.
-When possible, influent samples should be collected upstream from sidestream returns.
+Preferable influent wastewater sampling locations include: 1) the up flow siphon following a comminutor (in absence of grit chamber); 2) the up flow distribution box following pumping from main plant wet well; 3) aerated grit chamber; 4) flume throat; 5) pump wet well when the pump is operating; or 6) downstream of preliminary screening.
+When possible, influent samples should be collected upstream from side stream returns.

-3.3.2 Effluent
+4.3.2.1.
+Effluent

+4.3.3.
 Effluent samples should be collected at the site specified in the permit, or if no site is specified in the permit, at the most representative site downstream from all entering wastewater streams prior to discharge into the receiving waters.
 If a conflict exists between the permittee and inspector regarding the source being sampled or the location of the most representative site, follow the procedures previously described in Section 3.3, Site Selection for Wastewater Sampling.

-3.3.3 Pond and Lagoon Sampling
+4.3.4.
+Pond and Lagoon Sampling

+4.3.4.1.
 Generally, composite effluent wastewater samples should be collected from ponds and lagoons.
-Even if the ponds or lagoons have long retention times, composite sampling is necessary because of the tendency of ponds and lagoons to have flow paths that short circuit which changes the design detention time.
+Even if the ponds or lagoons have long retention times, composite sampling is necessary because ponds and lagoons have the tendency to have flow paths that short circuit, which changes the designed detention time.

-4 Sample Types
+5. Sample Types

-4.1 General
+5.1.
+General

+5.1.1.
 For NPDES sampling, two types of sampling techniques are used: grab and composite.
 For these procedures, the NPDES permit specifies the appropriate sample type.
-A complete description of all NPDES sampling procedures and techniques is presented in the NPDES Compliance Inspection Manual.
+A complete description of all NPDES sampling procedures and techniques is presented in the NPDES Compliance Inspection Manual, most current version.

-4.2 Grab Samples
+5.2.
+Grab Samples

+5.2.1.
 Grab samples consist of either a single discrete sample or individual samples collected over a period of time not to exceed 15 minutes.
 The grab sample should be representative of the wastewater conditions at the time of sample collection.
 The sample volume depends on the type and number of analyses to be performed.

-4.3 Composite Samples
+5.3.
+Composite Samples